SmGPhoenix1/discretize-guides/builds/revenant/condi-alac-renegade/index.md

 </Warning>

-### Key Skills

-<Skill id="41858"/> skills:

-- <Skill id="45686"/>: self heal + pulsing area heal skill
-- <Skill id="42949"/>: excellent damage source and applies a lot of <Condition name="Bleeding"/>
-- <Skill id="40485"/>: suboptimal on Condi <Specialization name="Renegade"/>, however, still a good source of <Condition name="Vulnerability"/>
-- <Skill id="41220"/>: very good CC skill that does a total of 600 break bar damage
-- <Skill id="45773"/>: a situational skill that allows your party members to quickly replenish their health at the cost of damage when you are attuned to <Skill id="41858"/>

-<Skill id="28494"/> skills:

-- <Skill id="27505"/>: Removes three boons from up to five unique enemies in a line and applies <Condition name="Chilled"/> on enemies hit.
-- <Skill id="27917"/>: pretty good mobility skill that also does 150 breakbar damage
-- <Skill id="28287"/>: one of your most important damage skills as it applies a lot of <Condition name="Torment"/>

-Shortbow skills:

-- <Skill id="40175"/>: fast and low-cost damage skill and applies some <Condition name="Bleeding"/>
-- <Skill id="41829"/>: very good damage skill and applies a good amount of <Condition name="Torment"/>
-- <Skill id="43993"/>: good damage skill and applies <Condition name="Burning"/> and <Condition name="Slow"/>
-- <Skill id="41820"/> : applies <Condition name="Burning"/> and does 200 breakbar damage

-Mace/Axe skills:

-- <Skill id="28357"/>: fast and low-cost damage skill and applies <Condition name="Burning"/>
-- <Skill id="27964"/>: fast and low-cost damage skill and a good mobility skill as well, applies <Condition name="Torment"/>
-- <Skill id="28029"/>: good mobility skill
-- <Skill id="28409"/>: good damage skill that deals good amount of breakbar damage as well, applies <Condition name="Torment"/>

-<Specialization name="Renegade"/> skills:

-- <Skill id="44076"/>: give 2 <Boon name="Might"/> to you and your group per <SpecialActionKey name="KallasFervor"/> you have
-- <Skill id="41294"/>: your best burst skill that applies a lot of <Condition name="Burning"/>
-- <Skill id="45537"/>: one of your most important skills as it gives <Boon name="Alacrity"/> to you and your group

 <Divider text="Rotation / Skill usage"/>

-<Specialization name="Renegade" text="Condi Renegade"/>'s raid rotation is not super efficient in fractals due to the lack of time to ramp up with <Skill id="28494"/>, and the fact that you want to save skills you usually use while in <Skill id="41858"/> to CC or keep skills like <Skill name="Citadel Bombardment"/> for exposed phases.
+<Specialization name="Renegade" text="Condi Renegade"/>'s rotation is similar in both raids and fractals.
+Ideally you want to save skills you usually use while in <Skill id="41858"/> to CC or keep skills like <Skill id="73059"/> for exposed phases.

-You'll want to respect these rules :
+Try to following these rules :

 1.  <Skill id="41858"/> : be on Mace/Axe
 2.  <Skill id="28494"/> : be on Shortbow